Documentation

 -

-Enter an account alias (e.g. Production or Staging), your AWS account ID, and the primary region where your CloudWatch alarms live.
+Enter an account alias (e.g. Production or Staging), your AWS account ID, and the primary region where your CloudWatch resources live.
 Select an authentication method and click Next.

 2. Grant AWS access